-My husband Jonathan has a client who had some buttons printed up in response to the MAGA (Make America Great Again) campaign.
+My husband Jonathan has a friend who had some buttons printed up in response to the MAGA (Make America Great Again) campaign.
 His version of our national need is Make America Kind Again.
 He gave Jonathan several and I wear one on my coat every day.

 However, from the first I have wished it read, Make America Kinder Again–because, frankly, I am hard-pressed to say that I think America has ever been truly kind.
 Our history is rife with the bodies of Native Americans, African slaves, and African-American men and women, as well as Japanese-American citizens imprisoned and LatinX people victimized by law and society–as well as gay and lesbian people denied civil rights (and not the only ones by far, at least we could vote!) and transgender people under assault every day.
 Then, there is the lack of universal health care for millions and a tax and economic system that clearly favors those who already have vastly more than enough to meet their needs.
 The rich are getting richer and the rest of us are forced to make it possible.